Soypete/talks/go_io_readers_writers/talk.md

 4. we prepare an sql statement using `db.prepare`, which returns a `*sql.stmt` representing the prepared statement.
 5. we write data using `stmt.exec`, which executes the prepared statement, utilizing the `io.writer` interface to write data to the database.

-where is the interaface actually implemented it is in the driver haha. https://github.com/lib/pq/blob/master/copy.go
+where is the interface actually implemented it is in the driver haha. https://github.com/lib/pq/blob/master/copy.go
 --->
 ---